 Origins

-Kuslansky Electric Supply
+Kuslansky Electrical Supply

-I chose the name not simply to honor a family business, but because only years later did I understand how deeply the culture of my family, and the store’s atmosphere of commerce, camaraderie, light, and industrial materials, shaped who I became as an artist.
+I chose the name not simply to honor a family business, but because only years later did I understand how deeply the culture of my family, the store’s atmosphere of commerce, camaraderie, light, and its industrial materials, shaped who I became as an artist.

 But it was the lighting showroom that held the real magic for me.
 It was a theatrical world of illumination and wonder, aglow with glittering chandeliers, floor lamps, and wall sconces arranged in a frozen constellation.
 Along one wall, O-gauge Lionel trains waited for departure, their miniature passengers poised for passage.